zacanger/niddesa/text/generated-translations/cullaniddesa/07-chinese-google.md

 6. Explanations asked by the Brahmin of U Bosi student

 38. [Venerable U Bosi like this:] Sakyamuni!
-I am lonely, unrestrained, I can’t get through the storm,
+I am lonely, unrestrained, I can't get through the storm,

 All those who see, please tell us about the object: Those who depend on it can survive the storm.

 "Sakyamuni!
-I am lonely...the great torrent": ""Lonely", "Without my person’s partner, or without my partner of Dhamma: Anyone who is dependent or dependent on the law can survive, Can transcend, pass, overcome, and overcome the storms of great desire, some storms, the storms of seeing, the storms of ignorance."
+I am lonely...the great torrent": ""Lonely", "Without my person's partner, or without my partner of Dhamma: Anyone who is dependent or dependent on the law can survive, Can transcend, pass, overcome, and overcome the storms of great desire, some storms, the storms of seeing, the storms of ignorance."